JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 2 - **It doesn't allow exploration**: "The path is this" can speed up your walking towards the final destiny, however, it does not (or hardly does) allow you to see what is around the path.
-Every problem and concept is multifaceted; and every course will show you just a handful of these perceptives.
+Every problem and concept is multifaceted; and every course will show you just a handful of these points of view.

 3 - **You are protected from mistakes**: Have you ever taken a course where the instructions were to look at the raw documentation and try out many things that will end up being wrong?

 ...Yeah...

 I haven't as well.